 Our day was arranged by The Savory Grape/The Savory Affair in East Greenwich, RI.
-They provided transportation to the vineyards and planned a great day for us.
+They provided transportation to the vineyards and planned an excellent day for us.
 The day started for us with a glass of wine, which continued as a theme throughout.
 We tried all the wines that they had, even a wine that was just released that day.
-The staff was happy and helpful and all seemed proud to be working at the winery.
+The staff was happy and helpful, and all seemed proud to be working at the winery.

 The barrel room was a perfect setting for a fabulous lunch with wine pairing prepared by David Dadekian of Eat Drink RI, a company that supports Rhode Island’s farms and locally grown foods.
 All of the food was tasty and fresh, but we all went particularly crazy about David’s butternut pork chili- sweet and spicy and so good.

 The winery has many types of oak barrels, such as American, French, and Hungarian, each of which gives the wine a different character.

 Susan gave us an informative class inside the barrel room about what all these symbols mean on the barrels and wine bottles and how wine is produced.
 I have been to many vineyards and still felt like I learned a lot today.

 It was a treat to have winemaker, Mike Harney, stop and see him press the grapes they had recently collected.